NiX3r/SoftBot/README.md

 - `!sb offer` - commands for bazaar offers section

+  - `!sb offer create` - send create form

+  - `!sb offer file <id> <password>` - set files to be shown with offer.
+Files have to be attached on message

   - `!sb offer list <index>` - list of all offers sorted by create date and counted max to 10

   - `!sb offer show <id>` - show all description of a selected offer

 - `!sb inquiry` - commands for bazaar inquiry section

+  - `!sb inquiry create` - send create form

+  - `!sb inquiry file <id> <password>` - set files to be shown with inquiry.
+Files have to be attached on message

   - `!sb inquiry list` - list of all inquiries sorted by create date and counted max to 10